General Program Information

-At one of the Department of Children and Families ACCESS Florida community partners.
+- At one of the Department of Children and Families community partners.
 A listing of community partners can be found online at:

-At a Department of Children and Families ACCESS Florida Customer Service Center.
+- At a Department of Children and Families customer service center.
 A listing of Customer Service Centers can be found online at:

 How long will it take to complete an application?

 On average, it takes about 30 minutes for most of our customers to complete the on-line application.
+This is the quickest way to apply.
 Once you finish filling out the application, you may submit it to DCF automatically by using our e-signature option.
-You can also print and complete a paper version of the application.
-Once you complete the paper application, you can mail, fax or take it to any ACCESS Florida customer service center.

 What happens next?